Josh Banks (gridiron football): Orlando Apollos

 Banks played for the Orlando Apollos in 2019 where he had 10.5 tackles and one sack.

 Tampa Bay Vipers

 Banks was drafted to play for the Tampa Bay Vipers in 2020 where he recorded 5.5 tackles.

 BC Lions

 On February 17, 2021, it was announced that Banks had signed with the BC Lions.
 After making the active roster following training camp, he played in all 14 regular season games in 2021 where he had 15 defensive tackles.
 In 2022, he played in 16 regular season games and again recorded 15 defensive tackles.
 He also played in both post-season games that year where he had four defensive tackles.

+On February 11, 2025, Banks left the Lions as a free agent at the expiry of his contract.
+On April 2, 2025, Banks announced his retirement from professional football.

 Personal life

 Banks was born to parents Kenneth Banks and Necosha Lynn.